By Carol Ripple, PhD, Chief Program Officer

 Ever since Pajama Program was founded in 2001, we’ve been committed to supporting a comforting bedtime routine for children.
 Now, we are adding caregiver programming to the ways we support our mission.
 In future posts, we’ll talk more about the evidence behind our work with caregivers.
 You can learn more about the Good Night Advisory Council members guiding our caregiver programming here.

-Carol Ripple is the National Program Director at Pajama Program.
+Carol Ripple is the Chief Program Officer at Pajama Program.
 You can read more about Carol here.